 First, make sure the SharePoint site you use is created with the site default language you want to use.
 The default language of the site can't be changed later.
 To learn more about creating SharePoint sites, see Create a site in SharePoint.

 After making sure your site was created with the default language you want to use, enable your site to use multilingual features and choose the languages you want to make available.
-To learn which languages are available, you can choose from, see Languages supported by SharePoint.
+To learn which languages are available to choose from, see Languages supported by SharePoint.

 To create pages on sites in different languages, you can use the translation feature to make copies of pages created in your default language.
 The copies can then be manually translated.
 Published translation pages are automatically shown in the appropriate language site, including in the News and Highlighted content web parts for each language.